ArchCI/simple-worker/README.md

 ArchCI relies on docker to run the tests.
 Make sure that docker daemon is running on your server.

-Or you can run simple-worker with `docker run -d --net=host archci/simple-work`.
+Or you can run simple-worker within container by `docker run -d --net=host archci/simple-work`.